Axlefublr/axlefublr.github.io/content/harp/index.md

 Just like always using `#` for the shebang register harps, remember? \
 My “run” is always on `s`, my “open docs” always on `d`, “build” always on `b`.

+{{hr(id="piping")}}

+`:pipe` can come in useful for implementing custom code actions, by using a custom script. \
+You could use `:insert-output` as a way to generate some boilerplate for a language (if, for example, it is not static (where it'd make more sense to use a register harp instead)).

+As an example, you could make a command harp that generates the java class boilerplate. \
+Usually the name of the class is the same as the name of the file, so you could use `%sh(full_path)`, then extract the basename, and pass it on to your script that outputs the boilerplate.

+If the *input* to the script is not deterministic like that, you could instead use `:pipe` — \
+Type in the input in the buffer, then select it and use the command harp that `:pipe`s it into the afforementioned script.

+Thanks to all this, filetype-relative command harps can become a very useful extension to your lsps.

 ### directory

 Some actions are *project* specific, not just language specific.